sulufiti/Liberac/README.md

 #### Docker for Mac

-Docker community edition is available [here](https://store.docker.com/editions/community/docker-ce-desktop-mac?tab=description) by clicking the Get Docker button.
+Docker community edition is available [here](https://store.docker.com/editions/community/docker-ce-desktop-mac?tab=description) by clicking the Get Docker button which will download `Docker.dmg`.

-Instructions and screenshots are also included on the Community Edition page.
+Instructions and screenshots are also included on the Community Edition page for further reference.

+Install like you would any application and then launch it.
+A cute whale carrying cargo containers will appear in your dock.
+It should prompt you once it's finished first time setup.

 I highly recommend picking up Kitematic by clicking on the Docker icon in the top taskbar and clicking Kitematic which should direct you to download it.

-Upon opening Kitematic, click the NEW button in the top left correct next to the Containers label.
-When presented by a search bar, look for "postgres" and the official Postgres container should appear at the top under Recommended.

-Hit Create and Docker will clone the container.
-Once the icon in the left sidebar is green, click on postgres and check that the top heading states "RUNNING".

-Once that's confirmed, hit Settings on the right, then Ports and finally, check that Docker port is `5432` and Published IP Port is `http://localhost:5432 TCP`.
+Upon opening Kitematic, you'll be presented with a list of popular containers.
+You should see an entry for PostgreSQL so click `CREATE` and wait for the image to download.

+Once it's done, you should see 'Postgres' at the top of the window with `RUNNING` in green beside it.
+We've still got a few more bits of setup left.

+Hit `Settings` in the top right and then `Ports` which should display `DOCKER PORT` on the left and `PUBLISHED IP:PORT` on the right.
+On older Macs, `PUBLISHED IP` may also be called something like `MAC PORT`.

+Click on the `PUBLISHED IP/MAC PORT` number and it'll change into a text box.
+Change it to `5432` which should now be identical to the Docker port on the left.

-Once that's done, you should be also set to populate the database.
+Once that's done, Postgres is ready for you to start populating the database!

 ## Populating the database